danmacklin/erlang_cep/README.md

 Each feed can have none or many windows.

-A Feed is a stream of json encoded data (other formats are possible, but might need some more testing in this version).
+A Feed is a stream of Json encoded data (other formats are possible, but might need some more testing in this version).

 A Window is an in-memory data storage abstraction.
 Each window has a Row Function, Reduce Function and associated configuration.
 Functions can be implemented in javascript or erlang.